-Feral pig fencing is a type of fence engineered to exclude feral pigs.
+Feral pig fencing is a type of fence engineered to exclude feral pigs otherwise known as wild pig fencing.
 Feral pigs are also known as feral hogs.
 Typical applications include:

 - Preventing feral pig access (keeping them from going under or into an area) or as dig prevention

-- Surrounding an area like a garden where feral pigs will eat your vegetables
+- Surrounding an area like a garden where feral pigs will eat your plants or vegetables by adding a chew barrier for feral pig protection to an existing fence (like a garden fence)

 Surrounding the complete perimeter of an area (along a complete property line) – this can include wide driveway gates to protect driveways